Our operations

 Mantoverde District and Near-Mine Exploration – Oxides and Sulphides

 Mantoverde has a history of Mineral Reserves and Resources growth through successful exploration.
-The current Mineral Resource is open at depth in multiple locations along the main Mantoverde, Santa Clara and Montecristo faults.
-Future drilling programs will focus on deeper high-grade zones and on sulphide areas in the northern portion of the deposit in the underexplored Santa Clara Corridor, which has potential to expand the current Mineral Resource and support conversion into Mineral Reserves.
+The current Mineral Resource is open at depth in multiple locations along the main Mantoverde fault, and also north of the pit in the underexplored Animas and Santa Clara Corridor.
+Current exploration drilling programs are focusing on deeper high-grade zones and on sulphide and oxide areas in the northern portion of the deposit, which has potential to expand the current Mineral Resource and support conversion into Mineral Reserves.

 Mantoverde also has significant potential to develop a larger mining district.
-Several oxide and sulphide near-mine resource expansion opportunities exist within the mine’s 23 km land package along the Atacama Fault System.
-District targets identified to date include the Las Animas, Paloma, Las Juntas, San Manuel and Santa Clara targets, north of the current pit design.
+Several oxide and sulphide opportunities exist within the mine’s 23 km land package along the Atacama Fault System.
+District targets identified to date include the Las Animas, Paloma, Las Juntas, San Manuel and La Reina, which are located between 4 and 8 km north of the current pit design.
+Recently Capstone completed pole-dipole ground geophysical survey together with a surface rock geochem and mapping program and is planning for an initial drill testing stage of those targets.

 Sulphide Production